awrennuit/produce-herb-store/README.md

 This project was conceived and built out to reinforce my current knowledge and to expand my skills with things not yet covered in class.
 The concept was an easy-to-use, universally-friendly app that a vendor at a farmer's market (or any other business type, really) could use to track their product volume and sales.
 No login is currently required.

-To see the fully functional site, please visit: https://fierce-tor-83498.herokuapp.com

 ## Technologies Used
 - JavaScript (jQuery) https://jquery.com/download/
 - Nodejs (express, pg) https://nodejs.org/en/download/